Oscar Collazo (boxer): Collazo vs. Jerusalem

 On January 30, 2023, the WBO ordered their mini-flyweight champion Melvin Jerusalem make a mandatory title defense against Collazo.
-As the they failed to reach a deal within the 30-day negotiation period, the sanctioning body scheduled a purse bid for February 23.
+As they failed to reach a deal within the 30-day negotiation period, the sanctioning body scheduled a purse bid for February 23.
 It was declared deserted for failure to comply with purse bid terms, rescheduled for February 27, and eventually won by Golden Boy Promotions and Cotto Promotions with a bid of $152,000.
+The championship bout took place at the Fantasy Springs Casino in Indio, California on May 27, 2023.
+Collazo won the fight by stoppage in the seventh round, as Jerusalem remained on his stool at the start of the eighth round.
+He became the fastest fighter from Puerto Rico to win a world title belt, overtaking Alex Sánchez who captured his first title 11 fights into his professional career.